blakeshelley10/CampUs/Sprint4.md

 ## Frontend Work Completed:
+- Added profile page.
+Allows users to observe their own account details and change their personal account information such as profile pictures, bio, and observe previous posts.
+Users are additionally able to  upload a custom profile picture via file upload.
+- Added search page.
+Allows users to search the database of current posts with keywords.
+Displays all events that had relation to the users searched keyword.
+- Updated navigation bar on login and register pages.
+Added profile picture instead of a user icon next to the profile portion of the navigation bar.
 ## Backend Work Completed:
 - Added a CreateUserEvent route which allows users to create an event and store their event id under their account.
 - Added a GetAllUserEvents route which allows the frontend to get all event structs created by a certain user.